savedra1/clipse/README.md

 **System package**

-Building `clipse` as a system package may depend on your nix environemnt.
-I would suggest referencing this article for best practice.
-The derivation can also be built fomr source using the following:
+Building unstable `clipse` as a system package may depend on your nix environemnt.
+I would suggest referencing [this article](https://discourse.nixos.org/t/installing-only-a-single-package-from-unstable/5598) for best practice.
+The derivation can also be built from source using the following:
 ```c
 { lib
 , buildGoModule